Top 5 Cards Offering Reimbursement for Global Entry and TSA PreCheck

 The IHG Rewards Club Premier Card

-The IHG Rewards Club Premier Card is another great option to get a free credit for Global Entry or TSA PreCheck.
+The IHG Rewards Club Premier Card is another great option to get up to a $100 credit for Global Entry or TSA PreCheck.
 The card offers a welcome bonus of 80,000 IHG Rewards Points after spending $2,000 in the first three months of card membership.

 The card also offers a free anniversary night that can be used for properties costing 40,000 points per night or less.
 You will also get IHG Platinum Elite status, and earn 10x points per dollar spent at IHG properties just for holding the card.

 The card does have an annual fee of $89 that is not waived for the first year, but this is a small price to pay for what it offers.
-The free Global Entry or TSA PreCheck credit alone can offset this for the first year.
+The up to $100 credit for Global Entry or TSA PreCheck can offset this for the first year.